If you are suffering from Crohn’s disease, you know that certain foods trigger your intestinal symptoms.

 The Crohn’s is an inflammatory bowel disease.

-If the large intestine is also inflamed, the diarrhea becomes even more severe.
+If the large intestine is also inflamed, diarrhea becomes even more severe.

 Combine diarrhea and malnutrition, and you have a recipe for health problems.

-People with Crohn’s can also suffer of anemia and have low levels of vitamin B12.
+People with Crohn’s can also suffer from anemia and have low levels of vitamin B12.